xiaomingfu2013/DelaySSAToolkit.jl/docs/src/theory.md

 ### [Delay rejection method](@id delay_rejection_method)
-Bratsun et al. [3] and Barrio et al. [4] used an algorithm for computing the initiation times that is exactly like the original Gillespie Algorithm except that if there is a stored delayed reaction set to finish within a computed timestep, then the computed timestep is discarded, and the system is updated to incorporate the stored delayed reaction.
+Bratsun et al. [3] and Barrio et al. [4] used an algorithm for computing the initiation times that is exactly like the original Gillespie Algorithm except that if there is a stored delayed reaction set to finish within a computed time step, then the computed time step is discarded, and the system is updated to incorporate the stored delayed reaction.
 The algorithm then attempts another step starting at its new state.
 This algorithm is called the Rejection Method.
-We briefly summarised this algorithm in [delay rejection method](algorithms/delayrejection.md).
+We briefly summarized this algorithm in [delay rejection method](algorithms/delayrejection.md).

 The rejection algorithm essentially generates $\Delta$ in the event ([2](#mjx-eqn-2)) using a rejection method in an iterative fashion: in the *i*-th iteration, it generates a $\Delta_i$ according to an exponential PDF with parameter $a_0(t+T_{i−1})$, where we have denoted the time to next event generated in the *i*-th iteration as $\Delta_i$.
 If $\Delta_i < T_i - T_{i−1}$, then we have $\Delta = T_{i-1} + \Delta_i$ and the algorithm continues simulation to generate $\mu$; otherwise, it rejects $\Delta_i$, updates the state vector $X(t+T_i)$, calculates $a_k(t+T_i),k=1,\ldots,M$, and goes to the next iteration.
 If $\Delta$ is determined in the *(i+1)*-th iteration, where *i* is a non-negative integer, then we have $\Delta \in [T_i,T_{i+1})$ and *i* delayed reactions finished in the time interval $[t,t+\Delta)$.